Field Day 2024

 The Operation:

 It's traditional for our group to start the Field Day activation with the alternative power bonus consisting of a solar panel, battery storage, and Glenn N4MJ pounding the brass on CW for the initial 5 QSO's.
-He again used his small Yaesu FT-817nd and made short work getting those contacts in the log.
+This year, Glenn used his newly-acquired Elecraft KX3 which he has been enjoying greatly.
+It took a minute, but Glenn got the solar powered QSO's across three bands.

 Activation of both HF stations commenced at 1800Z.
-Harold KJ4FTM started up on 15M running FT8 and Patrick KO4HEX was doing the same on 20M.
-At about that time, Phillip N4PWG showed up after visiting the Hickman, KY club.
-Phil is responsible for the very nice Public Information display and, as we were having some lunch, he gave a very informative talk on an easy-to-build end-fed half wave (EFHW) wire antenna.
-He also copied the W1AW Field Day bulletin as did a couple other members.
+Phillip N4PWG started up on 15M running FT8 and Patrick KO4HEX was doing the same on 20M.
+Jamie WB4YDL was on 6M and said it looked and sounded like 20M !
+Phillip is responsible for the very nice Public Information display which discusses solar weather and the present solar cycle 25.
+Later he also gave an educational talk discussing these same items for the educational bonus.
+He also copied the W1AW Field Day bulletin also good for 100 bonus points.
 These all accounted for bonus points which greatly improved our final score.

 This year, we were again honored to have Ralph Puckett, Obion County Commissioner come and visit and give us 100 bonus points.
 Properly formatted NTS messages were sent via Winlink and the one sent to David KM4NYI, TN Section Manager was sent and confirmed.
 Winlink messages were being received from all over the country and Canada and easily were good for bonus points.
 Winlink was also used to send a position report and then later request a list of stations that were heard nearby.

-Youth participation was very good this year with 8 kids less than 18 years of age attending, all of which made contacts !
-Ben KO4MAO and Patrick KO4HEX, as well as Glenn N4MJ and Jamie WB4YDL all took turns mentoring these youthful operators.
-Jacob Neill again made a large number of QSO's - 130 contacts made on the GOTA station.
+Youth participation was again very good this year.
+Ben KO4MAO and Patrick KO4HEX took turns "Elmering" these youthful operators.
+Jacob Neill again made a large number of QSO's - 109 contacts made on the GOTA station.

-Besides Jamie WB4YDL, Michael AK4VU, and Glenn N4MJ, we had Harold KJ4FTM, Michael Snow N4EBA, Patrick KO4HEX, Ben KO4MAO, Phil N4PWG and Noel KJ4UNX as our on-site licensed operators.
-We had a total of 13 operators, 6 of which were ARES members.
-We had a total of 31 signatures on the visitor sign-in sheet that included visitors from Jackson and Franklin, TN.
+Besides Jamie WB4YDL, Michael AK4VU, and Glenn N4MJ, we had Michael Snow N4EBA, Patrick KO4HEX, Ben KO4MAO, Phil N4PWG and Noel KJ4UNX as our on-site licensed operators.
+We had a total of 12 operators, 6 of which were ARES members.
+We had a total of 17 signatures on the visitor sign-in sheet.

 Jamie WB4YDL was able to log a satellite QSO using the same setup as last year.
 This involved hearing and seeing the signals through an Airspy SDR and its software and transmitting using the Yaesu FT-847.
 Both Doppler shifts were interlocked and controlled by the SatPC32 software.
-This year, Jamie was able to make contact with a station in North Texas using the Russian satellite RS-44.
-This is an inverting analog transponder mode V/U 'bird'.
-The signals were strong on this 30 degree elevated pass and it was in the log for another 100 points !
+This year, Jamie was able to make contact with a station in Nebraska using the old bird AO-7 !
+The signals were mostly strong on this pass and it was in the log for another 100 points !

 Finally, at 1 PM Sunday, the operations ceased and another Field Day was in the books !